Steps of the eviction process in New Mexico:

 Month-to-Month | 30 Days |

-In New Mexico, if a tenant commits a violation of the terms of their lease or legal responsibilities as a tenant, the landlord can serve them a 7-Day Notice to Cure or Vacate.
-This eviction notice gives the tenant 7 calendar days to fix the issue or move out.
+In New Mexico, if a tenant violates the terms of their lease or legal responsibilities, the landlord can serve them a 7-Day Notice To Comply or Vacate.
+This eviction notice gives the tenant 7 days to fix the issue or move out.

-In New Mexico, if a tenant commits a second violation of the lease agreement within six months of the first violation, the landlord can serve them a 7-Day Notice to Quit.
-This eviction notice gives the tenant 7 calendar days to move out without the chance to fix the issue.
+In New Mexico, if a tenant repeats the same or a similar lease violation within six months, the landlord can serve them a 7-Day Notice To Vacate.
+This eviction notice gives the tenant 7 days to move out without the chance to fix the issue.

-In New Mexico, if a tenant commits an illegal activity, the landlord can serve them a 3-Day Notice to Quit.
-This eviction notice gives the tenant 3 calendar days to move out without the chance to fix the issue.
+In New Mexico, if a tenant commits an illegal activity on the premises, the landlord can serve them a 3-Day Notice To Vacate.
+This eviction notice gives the tenant 3 days to move out without the chance to fix the issue.

 Step 2: Landlord Files Lawsuit with Court